 Canon G1 X Mark III vs Nikon D7100

 The Canon PowerShot G1 X Mark III and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in October 2017 and February 2013.
 The G1X Mark III is a fixed lens compact, while the D7100 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G1 X Mark III||Nikon D7100|